IgnaciaHerrera/Capstone/IIT414W_W10Mon_PairReviewWorksheet.md

 Concrete answer:

-> They missed ALL five limitations listed in the Capstone Brief.
+> Team missed five limitations listed in the Capstone Brief.
 Instead, they invented generic ML limitations (class imbalance).
 Most critically, they skipped #4 (Strategy features are post-race observations) and #5 (Strategy choice is confounded), which directly affect how a Strategy Advisor should be interpreted.

 ---